elton2048/wagtail-orderable/README.md

 ### Usage

-To apply the orderable feature, extends your model with `Orderable`.
+To apply the orderable feature, extend your model with `Orderable`.
 ```python
 from django.db import models